 Commercial contracts are fundamental to any successful business and as such it is vitally important that all contracts – whether with customers, suppliers, or any other form of collaborator – from commercial deals to the acquisition of office equipment, are drafted accurately and reflect the terms that the parties have agreed.

-Our commercial lawyers have the ability to advise on all aspects of commercial contracts, in particular in relation to sectors such as retail, healthcare, technology, charities, hotels and industrial storage.
+Our commercial lawyers have the ability to advise on all aspects of commercial contracts, in particular in relation to sectors such as retail, technology, charities, hotels and industrial storage.
 We take the time to learn and understand your business sector enabling us to tailor contracts specifically for you ensuring that your interests are protected at all times.

 Once any contract has been drafted our specialist commercial lawyers go to great lengths to ensure that you understand the implications and obligations contained within them.
 They assist with implementing the contract and advise the client of the steps required to achieve this.
 For example, when we are instructed to draft or review terms and conditions of business, our commercial lawyers always review the client’s supporting purchase/sale documents (eg purchase orders, confirmation orders) to set up a simple process so that the client can ensure that its terms and conditions are always incorporated into the main contract.